 - Using a forklift, lift the front of the windrower.
 Place stand (A) (or equivalent) to support the front of the windrower so that right drive wheel (B) remains off of the ground. - 2.
-Slowly lower the windrower onto stand (A). - 3.
-Place pallet jack (C) (or equivalent) under right drive wheel (B).
+Slowly lower the windrower onto stand (A). - Place pallet jack (C) (or equivalent) under right drive wheel (B).
 Raise the pallet jack so that the right drive wheel is supported and the right cab-forward leg does not bear any of the wheel's weight.

-Figure 3.14: Windrower Right Leg Supported
+Figure 3.14: Supporting Right Leg of Windrower